 Emergence: the way in which new structures and behaviors arise out of, but are not reducible to, the self-organizing dynamics of the parts of systems.

-In less academic language, emergence is a name for the way in which complex systems taken as a whole have characteristics and behaviors that can’t be found in any of its parts.
+In less academic language, emergence is a name for the way in which a complex system taken as a whole has characteristics and behaviors that can’t be found in any of its parts.
 They emerge through the way the parts interact with each other.

 A ballroom dance, a rugby game, an Apple store: these are all remarkable “things” that emerge from the way in which individuals and small groups interact.